jjuback/gc-excelviewer/README.md

 # Excel Viewer
 Powered by [Wijmo](http://www.wijmo.com/products/wijmo-5), this extension provides read-only viewers for CSV files and Excel spreadsheets within the current Visual Studio Code workspace.
 For a deep dive into the implementation details (written prior to the release of Visual Studio Code 1.3), see this [blog post](http://www.wijmo.com/?p=76123).

+> This extension requires Visual Studio Code 1.9.1 Recovery Build or greater.

 ## CSV Usage
 For files with a .csv extension, use the explorer context menu or editor title menu to invoke the `Open Preview` command.
 The contents of the file will be displayed in a [FlexGrid](http://demos.wijmo.com/5/Angular/Explorer/Explorer/#/grid/intro) control, which supports sorting and filtering via its column headers.